-The EON course enables you to develop skills in the newborn and infant physical examination (NIPE).
+The Examination of the Newborn course enables you to develop skills in the newborn and infant physical examination (NIPE).
 The course will develop your skills in the holistic examination of the newborn whilst also developing a comprehensive knowledge of environmental, social and psychological factors that can affect the development of the newborn .
-The course is essential in the current clinical environment where midwives in particular are becoming the lead practitioner in examination of the newborn.
+The EON course is essential in the current clinical environment where midwives in particular are becoming the lead practitioner in examination of the newborn.

 Experts who contribute to your learning including a consultant Paediatrician with cardiology expertise, experts in ankyloglossia, cleft lip and palate and educators from the national genomics project.
 The university team delivering the programme are all qualified midwives who have undertaken addition training in neonatal and physical examination, and who all practice clinically in local Trusts such as Birmingham Women’s and Children’s Foundation Trust, Heart of England Trust and City and Sandwell Trust